Recently I helped the CMO of a client of ours produce their marketing plan and I quickly came to a realization.

 Isn’t Somebody Doing This All in One Product?

 Some large companies like Adobe and Oracle are starting to create a product suite around multiple areas so that they can stake a claim to a broader footprint in a company’s Marketing Automation Plan.
-Oracle’s Marketing Cloud is a great example (full disclosure: 4Thought Marketing is a Gold Certified partner for Oracle).
+Oracle’s Marketing Cloud is a great example (full disclosure: 4Thought Marketing is a Oracle Partner).

 But these companies are just getting started in the process of acquisition and consolidation and it will be many years before these wildly diverse products are integrated with a single database and user interface, and become a single system.